Article Translations: (Spanish)

 A migraine is a type of headache that recurs (keeps coming back), and also causes other symptoms.
 The pain is often throbbing and can happen on one or both sides of the head.
-People with migraines often feel dizzy or sick to their stomachs.
+People with migraines can feel dizzy or sick to their stomachs.
 They may be sensitive to light, noise, or smells.

 If you have migraines, you're not alone.
 Up to 10% of U.S. teens and young adults get migraines.
-And after age 12, during and after puberty, migraines affect girls twice as often as boys.
+And after age 12, during and after puberty, migraines affect girls twice as often as guys.

 What Causes Migraines?